swipswaps/aws-step-functions-using-it-automation/README.md

 ## Overview

-"Everything fails all the time" - Werner Wogels
+"Everything fails all the time" - Werner Vogels

 Everything fails all the time and our systems should be ready to respond to such kind of events automatically.
 To automate the entire incident management you need a workflow that gets triggered when an incident happens.
 Let's take a simple usecase.